-"I saw the Spirit come down from heaven like a dove and rest on him.
-I myself did not know him, but he who sent me to baptize with water, he said to me 'He on whom you see the Spirit descending, and remaining on him - he it is who baptizes with the Holy Spirit.'
-This I have seen myself, and I have declared my belief that he is the Son of God."
+'I saw the Spirit come down from heaven like a dove and rest on him.
+I myself did not know him, but he who sent me to baptize with water, he said to me "He on whom you see the Spirit descending, and remaining on him - he it is who baptizes with ples, he looked at Jesus as he passed and exclaimed, 'There is

+34 the Holy Spirit."
+This I have seen myself, and I have declared my belief that he is the Son of God.'

-The next day, when John was standing with two of his disci-35 ples, he looked at Jesus as he passed and exclaimed, "There is the Lamb of God!"
-The two disciples heard him say this, and followed Jesus.
-But Jesus turned around, and saw them following.
-"What are you looking for?" he asked.
-"Rabbi," they answered (or, as we should say, 'Teacher'), "where are you staying?"
+35 The next day, when John was standing with two of his disci-

+37 the Lamb of God!'
+The two disciples heard him say this, and fol-

+38 lowed Jesus.
+But Jesus turned round, and saw them following.
+'What are you looking for?' he asked.
+'Rabbi,' they answered (or, as we should say, "Teacher"), 'where are you staying?'

-- "Come, and you will see," he replied.
-So they went, and saw where he was staying, and spent that day with him. - It was then about four in the afternoon.
-One of the two, who heard what John said and followed Jesus, was Andrew, Simon - Peter's brother.
-He first found his own brother Simon, and said to him, "We have found the Messiah!" (a word which means - 42 'Christ,' or 'Consecrated'.)
+- 'Come, and you will see,' he replied.
+So they went, and saw where he was staying, and spent that day with him. - 40 It was then about four in the afternoon.
+One of the two, who heard what John said and followed Jesus, was Andrew, Simon - 41 Peter's brother.
+He first found his own brother Simon, and said to him, 'We have found the Messiah!' (a word which means - 42 "Christ," or "Consecrated".)
 Then he brought him to Jesus.
-Looking straight at him, Jesus said, "You are Simon, the son of John; you will be called Cephas" (which means 'Peter,' or 'Rock'). - 43 The following day Jesus decided to leave for Galilee.
-He found - 44 Philip, and said to him, "Follow me."
+Looking straight at him, Jesus said, 'You are Simon, the son of John; you will be called Cephas' (which means "Peter," or "Rock"). - 43 The following day Jesus decided to leave for Galilee.
+He found - 44 Philip, and said to him, 'Follow me.'
 Philip was from Bethsaida, - 45 the same town as Andrew and Peter.
-He found Nathanael and said to him, "We have found him of whom Moses wrote in the Law, and of whom the prophets also wrote - Jesus of Nazareth, Joseph's son!" - "Can anything good come out of Nazareth?" asked Nathanael."Come and see," replied Philip.
-When Jesus saw Nathanael coming towards him, he said, "Here is a true Israelite, in whom there - 48 "How do you know me?" asked Nathanael.
-"Even before Philip called you," replied Jesus, "when you were under the fig tree, I saw you." - "Rabbi," Nathanael exclaimed, "you are the Son of God, you are king of Israel!" - "Do you believe in me," asked Jesus, "because I told you that I saw you under the fig tree?
-You will see greater things than - those!
-In truth I tell you," he added, "you will all see heaven open, and the angels of God ascending and descending on the Son of Man."
+He found Nathanael and said to him, 'We have found him of whom Moses wrote in the Law, and of whom the prophets also wrote - Jesus of Nazareth, Joseph's son!' - 46 'Can anything good come out of Nazareth?' asked Nathanael. - 47 'Come and see,' replied Philip.
+When Jesus saw Nathanael coming towards him, he said, 'Here is a true Israelite, in whom there is no deceit!' - 'How do you know me?' asked Nathanael.
+'Even before Philip called you,' replied Jesus, 'when you were under the fig tree, I saw you.' - 49 'Rabbi,' Nathanael exclaimed, 'you are the Son of God, you are king of Israel!' - 'Do you believe in me,' asked Jesus, 'because I told you that I saw you under the fig tree?
+You will see greater things than - 51 those!
+In truth I tell you,' he added, 'you will all see heaven open, and the angels of God ascending and descending on the Son of Man.'